mateusmoutinho/avgfosshelper/README.md

 The construction of this project is done using cmake
 ( because its the only thing I'm shure you hve installed).

-To compile you need to go into the build folder and run the following command:
+To compile just run these command(you dont need to understand why)
 ```bash
 git clone https://github.com/mateusmoutinho/avgfosshelper &&
 cd avgfosshelper &&